dragonwolfsp/dwcom/README.md

 #### If Installation Fails

-If `pyobjc` or `appkit` fails to install, try installing additional dependencies:
+If `pyobjc` or `appkit` fails to install, try installing additional build dependencies with Homebrew:

 ```bash
 brew install cmake